200-hour Yoga Teacher Training | Level 1 Foundation Course

 200-hour Yoga Teacher Training Teaching Faculty

 The Shala School of Yoga brings together an exceptionally experienced and gifted team of teachers giving a broad and diverse exploration of the subject.
-Leading our next 200-hour yoga teacher training course in 2022/23 is senior Yoga Alliance registered teacher Gingi Lee, with Liz Lark as supporting teacher and Inna Constantini assisting Gingi in the Asana Foundation module.
+Leading our next 200-hour yoga teacher training course in 2023-24 is senior Yoga Alliance registered teacher Gingi Lee, with Liz Lark as guest teacher and Inna Costantini assisting.

 Also on the team are: Dr Matthew Clark who will delve into the History and Philosophy of yoga; Melanie Cooper who brings Anatomy and Physiology to life, Norman Blair who will introduce you to Yin practices and Hamish Hendry sharing his experiences and invaluable insight on Dharma Philosophy and teaching Ashtanga Yoga.